MassimoMarrone/Example_3/README.md

 - **Isolation:** Each container runs in its own environment, independent from others.
 - **Lightweight:** Containers share the host system’s kernel, making them more efficient than virtual machines.
 - **Scalability:** Containers can be easily replicated and orchestrated, which is essential for modern distributed applications.

-### Docker in Practice

-With Docker, developers can:
-- Create container images that package their code with the required dependencies.
-- Run these images consistently across local machines, servers, or cloud environments.
-- Use tools like **Docker Compose** to manage multi-container applications.

 ### Dockerfile